Your personal information

 You are not able to be contacted when needed.

-This may often result in you having to pay more tax, and if the information is related to your health, it may limit the level of death and disability benefits available to you through the trustee or responsible entity.
+If we do not have all the information required to administer your superannuation, this may result in you having to pay more tax, GESB may not be able to correctly calculate your benefit, or if the information is related to your health, it may limit the level of death and disability benefits available to you through your superannuation.

 How we disclose your personal information

-There are instances where your personal information may be transferred or handled by others.
-This can occur due to some of our functions being outsourced to other organisation, or in the cases where we are required to provide information to various government agencies.
+There are instances where your personal information may be transferred to or handled by others.
+This can occur due to some of our functions being outsourced to other organisations, or in cases where we are required to provide information to other entities by law e.g. government agencies like the Australian Taxation Office.
 To assist in the administration of your superannuation interests managed by GESB, or otherwise where required by law, your personal information may be transferred to or handled by:

 Commonwealth Government bodies such as: